 Visit the Public Galleries in the Houses of Parliament

-Whatever you say about today’s politics (don’t get me started, I have plenty to say about it all), there’s no denying that it’s anything but boring.
+Whatever you say about today’s politics (don’t get me started, we have plenty to say about it all), there’s no denying that it’s anything but boring.

 You can watch the action first hand at the public galleries in the Houses of Parliament – free to both UK residents and overseas visitors.

 Most of the time you can just rock up and get in, but you will need to book ahead if you want to see Prime Minister’s Questions (PMQs) or Ministerial Question Time.

 Borough Market is one of London’s best-known food markets.